migtools/volume-snapshot-mover/docs/design/datamover.md

 PVC must be labelled with the `<tagname>`, to be moved by the specific `DataMoverClass`.
 User/Admin of the cluster must label the PVCs with the required `<tagname>` and map it to a `DataMoverClass`.
 If the PVCs are not labelled, it will be moved by the default datamover.

 #### Alternate options
-PVCs can be annotated with the `DataMoverClass`, and when a backup is created, the controller will look at the DataMoverClass and add it to the `DataMoverBackup` CR.
+PVCs can be annotated with the `DataMoverClass`, and when a backup is created, the controller will look at the DataMoverClass and add it to the `VolumeSnapshotBackup` CR.